ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 ### Dataset and Project Introduction

-In this project, we are examining a dataset on the major power outages in the United States from January 2000 to July 2016.
-This dataset comes from https://engineering.purdue.edu/LASCI/research-data/outages/outagerisks.
-According to the Department of Energy, a major outage is classified to be an outage that has impacted atleast 50,000 customers or "caused an unplanned firm load loss atleast 300 MW".
-The data also contains geographic location, data and time, regional climate information, land-use characteristics, electricity consumption patterms, and the affected states' economic characteristics.
-We are interested in various relationships, such as the effect of number of affected customers, cause category, regional information, and climate anomalies on the duration of outage.
+In this project, we analyze a dataset documenting major power outages in the United States from January 2000 to July 2016, sourced from Purdue University’s LASCI Research Data (link).
+According to the U.S. Department of Energy, a major outage is classified as one that impacts at least 50,000 customers or causes an unplanned firm load loss of at least 300 MW.
+The dataset contains detailed information on each outage, including geographic location, date and time, climate conditions, land-use characteristics, electricity consumption patterns, and economic factors of the affected states.
+By analyzing these variables, we aim to uncover relationships between key factors—such as the number of affected customers, outage cause, regional climate conditions, and economic characteristics—and the duration of a power outage.

 ### Research Question